 Finally, remember the value of freedom for children.

 Myself, Nicole, and Conor were all full-time educators for years.
-From experience, we can’t stress enough the well-studied benefits of independent play, learning, and exploration.
-Even in today’s classrooms, teachers are encouraged to be the “guide on the side” rather than the “sage on the stage.”
+From experience, we can’t over-stress the benefits of independent play, learning, and exploration.
+Even in today’s classrooms, teachers are encouraged to be the “guide on the side,” not the “sage on the stage.”

-In other words, the “sit there while I lecture” model has been dead for a long time, replaced by creating an environment for kids to explore, experiment, and engage independently — well before COVID 19 came around.
-One silver lining of the virus may just turn out to be the demise of the helicopter parent.
+In other words, the “sit there while I lecture” model has been dead for a long time.
+It's replaced by an environment for kids to explore, experiment, and engage independently.
+One silver lining of the virus may turn out to be the demise of the helicopter parent.

 For some great websites and tools for learning at home, check out the “For the Kids” section below.